jmlepisto/clatter/README.md

 | ML-KEM-768    | `MLKEM768`    |
 | ML-KEM-1024   | `MLKEM1024`   |

-Clatter also includes the possibility to pick different KEMs for ehpemeral and static operations.
+Clatter also includes the possibility to pick different KEMs for ephemeral and static operations.
 If the same KEM is used for both, the name of the KEM is simply placed in the protocol name in place of the DH algorithm.

 Examples: